 There are no exact approaches to which numerical values are considered good for the above metrics.
 A general rule of thumb might be considered that the longer a user spends time on your website, the better.
 However, that largely depends on what website you promote and why.
 You might emphasize a certain page of your website, and therefore, consider high bounce rates as a positive result.
 In contrast, you might aim to have a smooth journey through different sections of your website for each visitor, where a high bounce rate might be an alarming sign.
-Therefore, while having the technical toolbox above, set your KPIs individually and do not hesitate to change them based on what results in you chase at a certain period.
+Therefore, while having the technical toolbox above, set your website KPIs individually and do not hesitate to change them based on what results in you chase at a certain period.

 You would change your website design and strategy in parallel to changes in your business, consumer behavior, and most importantly, changes in search engines algorithms.
 However, the tools and metrics mentioned in this article promise to stay there long, and you can rely on them for a while to get insights into your site performance.